-Blood vessels 'sniff' gut microbes to regulate blood pressureFebruary 26th, 2013 in Medical research /
+Blood vessels 'sniff' gut microbes to regulate blood pressureFebruary 26, 2013 in Medicine & Health / Medical research

 Researchers at The Johns Hopkins University and Yale University have discovered that a specialized receptor, normally found in the nose, is also in blood vessels throughout the body, sensing small molecules created by microbes that line mammalian intestines, and responding to these molecules by increasing blood pressure.
 The finding suggests that gut bacteria are an integral part of the body's complex system for maintaining a stable blood pressure.